mugomes/miantivirus/README.md

 1. Report Bugs or Suggestions: https://github.com/mugomes/miantivirus/issues

-2. Send translations for more languages: Download the .po file, translate it and Submit it via Pull Request
+2. Send translations for more languages: Download the .po file, translate it and submit it via Pull Request

 3. If you want, give MiAntivirus a "star".